 - Birmingham, Alabama

 - Detroit, Michigan

 - Jacksonville, Florida

 Investors should note that markets with strong population growth aren’t necessarily the best for rental property investment.

-For example, fast-growing metro areas such as Myrtle Beach, SC with 3.8% growth and Lakeland, FL with a 3.2% population growth rate both have price-to-rent ratios at or below 15%.
-By contrast, seven of the top ten best markets for renter demand listed above all have price-to-rent ratios of 20.0 or higher.
+For example, fast-growing metro areas such as Myrtle Beach, SC, with 2.9% growth, and Lakeland, FL, with a 1.6% population growth rate, both have low price-to-rent ratios.
+By contrast, some of the best markets for renter demand have price-to-rent ratios of 20.0 or higher.